 My determination to become a dentist was strengthened as I matured and began to pay closer attention to the suffering around me in Jordan due to inadequate attention to oral health issues and how the problem is radically compounded by poverty.
 At least, for the moment, Jordan is not at war with any of its neighbors.
 Early on, when I became a first-hand witness to the vast and sustainable effects of recovering a beautiful smile and the profound gift of a sincere and talented dentist, the positive impact that they can have on a person’s life, I was hooked.

-When I was a teenager I had a defected smile due to congenitally missing bilateral incisors, which resulted in my lack of self-esteem and confidence.
-By the end of my treatment journey, I was totally taken by the dental world; the instruments, the techniques, the teamwork, and the obvious and lasting improvements that result.
-My own life was extremely enhanced by dental treatment, and this is another reason why I want to be the person to help people feel the way I felt as a result of my own treatment.
-From the time of my treatment forward, I never wavered in the goal set before me, so I made sure that I maintained a really high GPA in high school since Jordan’s dental schools have very rigid requirements.
-I implemented sophisticated study skills and became a master of time management; this helped me to achieve a percentile ranking in my class of 98.7 and I soon found myself studying at Jordan University’s School of Dentistry.
+When I was a teenager, I had a defective smile due to congenitally missing bilateral incisors, which resulted in my lack of self-esteem and confidence.
+By the end of my treatment journey, I was taken by the dental world; the instruments, the techniques, the teamwork, and the evident and lasting improvements.
+My own life was highly enhanced by dental treatment, and this is another reason why I want to be the person to help people feel the way I felt as a result of my treatment.
+From the time of my treatment forward, I never wavered in the goal set before me, so I made sure that I maintained a high GPA since Jordan’s dental schools have very rigid requirements.
+I implemented sophisticated study skills and became a master of time management; this helped me achieve a percentile ranking in my class of 98.7.
+I soon found myself studying at Jordan University’s School of Dentistry.